 YOUTH, AGES 9 AND UNDER

-- a Mazurka by Karol Szymanowski
+- Best Performance of a mazurka by Karol Szymanowski

 All winners, finalists and semi-finalists will be listed on the website; the instructors of all finalists and winners will also be listed on the Master Teachers page.